Trainz: My First Trainz Set

 My First Trainz Set was designed for the younger generation who do not want to worry about realism or management when playing the Trainz game.
 The game features 4 locations to lay track in that are based on rooms throughout a house, such as a bedroom or kitchen.
 The user has the ability to place down small toy-like objects in the replacement of buildings and scenery.
 However, its graphical quality of the trains, track, and objects is still very much like that of the standard Trainz simulator games.
 Controls are also far more simplified.
 The game was also ported to Android devices.

 Trainz Simulator: Mac

-Trainz Simulator: Mac was a port of Trainz Simulator: 2010 for Macintosh.
+Trainz Simulator: Mac was a port of Trainz Simulator 2010 for the Mac.

 Trainz Driver: iPhone

 Trainz Driver leveraged the work done porting Trainz Simulator onto iPad and brought the driving aspect of the Trainz franchise to mobile phones for the first time.